 - How long they can keep data

-We record all calls to our contact centre, and may monitor calls in order to keep a record of the discussion, to provide you with the highest quality of service, for training, to ensure compliance with our policies and procedures, for security purposes and for any lawful purpose.
+We may record calls to our contact centres, and may monitor calls in order to keep a record of the discussion, to provide you with the highest quality of service, for training, to ensure compliance with our policies and procedures, for security purposes and for any lawful purpose.

 Sending data outside of the EEA